henry2004y/Batsrus.jl/docs/src/index.md

 BATSRUS data reader and converter in Julia.

-This package inherits the ideas and code structures from its predecessor in IDL (developed by Gábor Tóth) and Matlab (developed by Hongyang Zhou), and was originally part of [VisAna](https://github.com/henry2004y/VisAnaJulia).
+This package inherits the ideas and code structures from its predecessor in IDL (developed by Gábor Tóth) and MATLAB (developed by Hongyang Zhou), and was originally part of [VisAna](https://github.com/henry2004y/VisAnaJulia).
-It can be combined with the VTK XML format converter [writeVTK](https://github.com/jipolanco/WriteVTK.jl) to generate files for Paraview and Tecplot.
+It uses the VTK XML format writer [writeVTK](https://github.com/jipolanco/WriteVTK.jl) to generate files for Paraview and Tecplot.

 This package provides the following functionalities:
   * simulation data reader